• Skip to primary navigation

 Whip the cream and sugar together until you start to see soft peaks.

 Next slowly add the lemon juice and most of the zest and the wine, whisking all the time.
-Then all you have to do is carefully spoon the syllabub into glasses and top with the remaining zest.
+Then all you have to do is carefully spoon the cream mixture into glasses and top with the remaining zest.

 If the worst happens all is not lost.
 Add a few tablespoons of fresh cream to the grainy whipped cream.
 Gently whisk it in by hand and it should smooth back out.

-Can you make Lemon Syllabub without an electric whisk?
+Can you make Lemon Syllabub without an electric mixer?

 Do you have to use alcohol when making Lemon Syllabub?

 No you absolutely don't!
-If you don't want to use booze you can add orange juice and give it a clementine vibe.
+If you don't want a healthier dessert without the booze you can add orange juice and give it a clementine vibe.
 Lime juice is also delicious.

-Another great alternative is to add a spoon or two of lemon curd with the lemon juice.
+Another great alternative is to make a lemon curd syllabub, add a spoon or two of lemon curd with the lemon juice.

 How can I make Lemon Syllabub healthier?

-If you're looking for a lighter dessert try making it with half cream and half 0% Greek yoghurt.
+If you're looking for a lighter dessert a healthier option is making it with half cream and half 0% Greek yoghurt.
 All the flavor but less fat!

 It's also delicious served with berries, to increase the fruit and fiber content.